ocaml/ocaml.org/data/tutorials/lg_03_modules.md

 ```

 There how the same result can be achieved by calling the compiler manually.
-Notice the `.mli` file is compiled using byte-code compiler `ocamlc` , while if
+Notice the `.mli` file is compiled using bytecode compiler `ocamlc`, while
 `.ml` files are compiled to native code using `ocamlopt`:

 <!-- $MDX dir=examples -->